 5.8: Explore space availability in Ashfield’s deprived areas, in order to deliver Employment Hub outreach provision.
 Adult Skills Partnership to ensure they have the resource to support Young People in the harder to reach communities within the Ashfield district, including the development of their employability and soft skills.

-5.9: Develop the DWP’s Mentoring Circle initiative which supports young people build on their employability skills, confidence, motivation and job search skills through facilitating interactions with employers and moving closer to employment by raising their aspirations and fostering a can-do approach.
+5.9: Develop the Department for Work and Pensions Mentoring Circle initiative which supports young people build on their employability skills, confidence, motivation and job search skills through facilitating interactions with employers and moving closer to employment by raising their aspirations and fostering a can-do approach.

-5.10: Discover Ashfield to ensure local schools are involved in the development of the Towns Fund projects, eg: construction of the Automated Distribution & Manufacturing Centre (ADMC).
+5.10: Discover Ashfield to ensure local schools are involved in the development of the Towns Fund projects, e.g. construction of the Automated Distribution and Manufacturing Centre (ADMC).

 Action Plan aim: